KalaKit/KalaExtract/docs/spec_1_0.md

 - Closes **KalaExtract** and exits straight away with no further input needed

+### Print current path

+Command: --where

+- Prints the current user-chosen destination, or exe root folder if unassigned

+### List contents

+Command: --list

+- Lists all files and folders in current user-chosen destination, or exe root folder if unassigned

+### Set target path

+Command: --go

+- Assigns a new target path to handle content relative from\

 ### Create a new target binary

 The purpose of this command is to let you create any binary file at any path so you can pass data to it with **KalaExtract**.